 An IT-based whistle-blower system and separate report-processing offices in each relevant group company provide employees and external third parties with an opportunity to provide information (under the protection of anonymity, if preferred) on regulatory infringements within the company.
 All reported regulatory infringements, irrespective of whether the measures for ensuring compliance with these rules fall within the area of responsibility of the compliance organisation, are investigated and – where appropriate and necessary – sanctioned systematically by the CMS, which relies on the compliance incident handling system operated by the compliance organisation.

 Compliance topics and measures are systematically communicated to the workforce through a variety of channels in the company in a targeted manner.
 A core tool is compulsory compliance training, which is either carried out in person or through e-training.
-In financial year 2020/21, compliance training was executed in all relevant METRO companies.
-The selection of relevant employee groups is risk-based.
+In financial year 2021/22, compliance training was executed in all group companies.
+The selection of employee groups to be trained is risk-based.
 Practical content is taught in the training courses.
 A variety of other communication formats are used in addition to training, such as compliance talks, posters, flyers, intranet, department visits, function and leadership conferences as well as personnel development events.

 The METRO companies collaborate with a large number of external business partners.
-Before entering into contractual relationships, a risk-based examination is performed to determine whether there are reasons from a compliance perspective not to engage a third party.
+Before entering into contractual relationships, a risk-based examination is performed to determine whether there are reasons from a compliance perspective not to engage that party.
 Certain groups of business partners, such as consultants with contact to public officials as part of the order fulfilment, require an in-depth audit that is appropriate for the risk.
-A digital tool for compliance auditing of business partners has been implemented in all relevant group companies for this purpose.
+A digital tool for compliance auditing is available to all group companies for this purpose.
 The audit approach is risk-based and the audit can be carried out in various degrees of intensity, for example in the form of self-disclosure or by using external databases with relevant risk information.

 Proper implementation of the defined risk-based measures for the implementation of the CMS is ensured through frequent KPI reporting.
 Based on KPI reporting, a compliance maturity level is determined annually, which in turn is incorporated into risk classification and definition of measures.
 The efficacy of our internal compliance controls is regularly assessed by our Internal Audit unit.
 As part of METRO’s GRC approach, the Group Audit department evaluates the effectiveness of the group-wide CMS every year.
 This assessment is presented to the Management Board and the Supervisory Board as part of the regular reporting on compliance issues.

 Overall, the mentioned control and monitoring measures demonstrate an appropriate level of compliance maturity.

 METRO AG has implemented a tax compliance management system (TCMS) that has been certified to be adequate for sales tax in Germany and for sales tax abroad.
 Certification of the adequacy of the TCMS for payroll tax is planned for financial year 2022/23.
 An auditing company has already been engaged to perform the audit.

 The TCMS is part of the GRC system of METRO AG.